"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Methodology

 \subsection{Incidents and Research Trends (RQ3)}

 Our final research question asks whether AI security issues in disclosure policies are aligned with actual incidents and academic research.
 Comprehensively collecting and analyzing primary data about either would represent a standalone contribution outside the scope of this paper.
-Instead we conducted a secondary analysis of of an AI incident repository~\cite{AAAI21}, and a database of AI security articles published at the big four security venues.
+Instead, we conducted a secondary analysis of an AI incident repository~\cite{AAAI21}, and a database of AI security articles published at the four major security conferences\footnote{\url{https://github.com/gnipping/Awesome-ML-SP-Papers} }.

 \textbf{Incidents.} We analyzed data from the AI Incident Database (AIID)~\cite{AAAI21}, a public, community-driven repository of AI failures.
 The database collects incidents submitted by journalists, users, and researchers.
 The corpus captures a broader notion of security than the CIA triad, covering various harms resulting from AI systems like discrimination, misinformation, and socioeconomic \& environmental harms.
 Each incident is manually reviewed and enriched with metadata, including tags and categorical labels from different taxonomies.
-We collected 1,130 incidents as of December 2024.
+We extracted 1,130 incidents from the database up to and including December 2024.

-To structure the analysis, we adopted the AIID's MIT AI Risk Taxonomy\cite{Risk24}, a comprehensive framework introduced to systematize risks from AI across multiple dimensions.
+To structure the analysis, we adopted the AIID's MIT AI Risk Taxonomy~\cite{Risk24}, a comprehensive framework introduced to systematize risks from AI across multiple dimensions.
 We also mapped the AI vulnerability types mentioned in the policies to the MIT taxonomy, with the method described in Appendix~\ref{sec:MIT}.

-After deduplicating the AIID entries and mapping the incidents to taxonomy labels, we linked them to the 47 AI vendors identified in the previous section, resulting in a subset of 320 relevant incidents.
-We compare these filtered real-world AI incidents against our policy codebook to assess alignment between reported events and AI vulnerability disclosure practices.
+After deduplicating the AIID entries and mapping the incidents to taxonomy labels, we linked them to 47 AI vendors identified in the previous section, resulting in a subset of 320 relevant incidents.
+We compared these filtered real-world AI incidents against our codebook to assess alignment between reported events and AI vulnerability disclosure policies.

 \textbf{Academic Research.} We wanted to understand which AI issues the research community is focused on.
 We conducted a comprehensive literature review of academic taxonomies and surveys on AI security to extract a meta-taxonomy of AI vulnerabilities.
+The literature search resulted in 146 articles from academic databases.
+We applied inclusion criteria focused on offensive security and broad classification, manually screening for relevance.
+We excluded research focused on detection, defense, or usability.
 Details on the collection criteria and the resulting meta-taxonomy can be found in Appendix~\ref{sec:Taxonomy}.